gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Establish Client Write Keying Material

-The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding key materials.
+The DTLS Chunk can use one out of multiple sets of cipher suite and corresponding DTLS Key Context.

-The following information needs to be provided when setting Client Write (transmit) Keying material:
+The following information needs to be provided when setting write (transmit) keying material for the endpoint with the DTLS Client Role:

-Request : Establish Client Write Key and IV
+Request : Establish Client Write Keying Material

 Parameters :

 * SCTP Association:
-: Reference to the relevant SCTP association to set the keying material for.
+: Reference to the relevant SCTP association to set the keying material for, including restarting SCTP association.

 * Restart indication:
 : A bit indicating whether the Key is for restart purposes

 * DTLS Epoch:
-: The DTLS epoch these keys are valid for.
+: The DTLS epoch these keys are valid for in the indicated SCTP Association.
 Note that Epoch lower than 3 are not expected as they are used during DTLS handshake.

 * Cipher Suite:
 : 2 bytes cipher suite identification for the DTLS 1.3 Cipher suite used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
 The cipher suite is fixed for a (SCTP Association, Key) pair.

 * Write Key, Sequence Number Key and IV:
 : The cipher suite specific binary object containing all necessary information for protection operations.
 The secret will be used by the DTLS 1.3 client to encrypt the record.
 Binary arbitrary long object depending on the cipher suite used.

 Reply : Established or Failed